flashlightministries/oilforlight/about.md

 ### What does "Oil for Light" mean?

 In Exodus 39, the children of Israel bring to Moses all the materials needed to build the tabernacle.
-The Bible describes these items as offerings to God (Exo 25:1-9).
+The Bible describes these items as an offering to God (Exo 25:1-9).

 Included in the supply list were "the lamps to be set in order, and all the vessels thereof, and the oil for light" (Exo 39:37b).
 The golden lamp stand was the only source of light inside the holy place of the tabernacle.